 "Kasper Bjørke definitely makes art.
 Each production feels assured with the Scandinavian impacting a genuine sense of the cerebral into his music." - Clash Music

-Kasper Bjørke returns with an exquisite new album, ‘After Forever’, the Danish producer’s boldest and most elegant statement to date.
+Kasper Bjørke released his fourth studio album ‘After Forever’, in September 2014 - the Danish producer’s boldest and most elegant statement to date.

 The scene has been set by two lead singles: ‘Rush’ featuring Tobias Buch - and ‘Sylvia’ featuring CTM.
 Moving away from previous 70s disco inspired sound, Kasper explores new terrain in contemporary, melancholic synth pop; his productions merging themselves into a multi coloured soundscape with echoes from Post Disco/Punk, Kraut and New Wave.